Is Dropshipping Legal in 2022? What To Avoid

 In the competitive online marketplace, a trademark is a valuable asset.
 It helps differentiate your business and brand from your competitors.

-Plus if you ever decide you want to sell your dropshipping store, having a trademarked brand is a valuable asset.
+Plus, if you ever decide you want to sell your dropshipping store, having a trademarked brand is a precious commodity.
 It can make your business worth more if and when you decide to sell.

-The United States Patent and Trademark Office (USPTO) is a resource you can access to gather information, ask questions, check the registry of current marks and begin the trademark or patent registration process.
+The United States Patent and Trademark Office (USPTO) is a resource you can access to:

-Read up to learn how the Digital Millennium Copyright Act (“DMCA”) safe harbors work, and if it’s something you need for your business.
+Read up to learn how the Digital Millennium Copyright Act (“DMCA”) safe harbors work and determine if it’s something you need for your business.